Renzo-Fu/trend_scrapper/README.md

 1. Open a headless Chrome browser.
 2. Scrape articles from TrendHunter.
-3. Store the results in a CSV file named `trendhunter.csv`.
+3. Store the results in a CSV file named `data/trendhunter.csv`.
+4. Store URLs in a json file for future parsing

 ### Viewing the Results